CodeWithAloha/ACLU/README.md

 We are using Vue.js for our frontend.
 The project was created using [vue-cli](https://cli.vuejs.org/).
 If you look at the folder structure you will see a `frontend` and a `frontend-v2` folders.
 Go for the `v2` :)

+Updated dev instructions (using nvm):
+1. Install nvm using `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | bash`
+1. Install node: `nvm install node`
+1. Use nvm install node: `nvm use node`
+1. Install vue.js and friends:`npm install -g @vue/cli; npm install -g @vue/cli-service-global; npm install babel-plugin-transform-runtime`

+To run the vue and view the site:
+1. Use node frm nvm: `nvm use node; npm run serve`
+1. Go to [http://localhost:8080/](http://localhost:8080/) in your browser

+Other useful commands:
+1. To audit packages: `nvm use node; npm audit`
+1. To lint the code:  `nvm use node; npm lint`
+1. To run tests: `nvm use node; npm run test`

+Old instructions (using npm):

 1. `cd frontend-v2`
 1. `npm install`
 1. `npm run serve`
 1. Open http://localhost:8080

 ## Backend Development